Capital One Landing Airport Restaurants: Guide & Access Rules

 Capital One’s airport dining lounges with José Andrés

-As it’s described, Capital One Landing is a way of rethinking the travel and lounge experience.
-It’s a new chef-driven, culinary-focused concept, intended to bring an elevated experience to the heart of the terminal.
+The Capital One Landing concept is intended to complement the existing network of Capital One Lounges.
+As it’s described, it’s a way of rethinking the travel and lounge experience.
+It’s a chef-driven, culinary-focused concept, intended to bring an elevated experience to the heart of the terminal.

 Here’s what Chef José Andrés had to say about this concept: